Related news and updates

 The D'Amore-McKim School of Business recently welcomed Kamber Hetrick as an assistant professor in the Accounting group.

-The D'Amore-McKim School of Business Accounting group is recently welcomed Summer (Xia) Xiao as an assistant professor.
+The D'Amore-McKim School of Business Accounting group recently welcomed Summer (Xia) Xiao as an assistant professor.

 Assistant Academic Specialist Timothy Gagnon shares personal finance advice for those re-entering the workforce after retirement.